-Are travel and transportation essential to your company’s business model?
-If so, then insuring your work vehicles is just as essential as insuring any other commercial property that’s crucial to the success of your business.
+If travel and transportation are essential to your company’s business model you may ask yourself what does commercial auto insurance cost?
+Insuring your work vehicles is just as essential as insuring any other commercial property that’s crucial to the success of your business.

 Commercial auto insurance provides financial protection for your business when accidents involving your work vehicles occur.
 Having the right auto policy in place helps you cover costs related to injuries and damages that are directly tied to vehicles operated by you or your employees for purposes related to your business.

 But what if your company doesn’t own a fleet of cars but hires a third-party to make deliveries for you?
 What if you’re using your personal vehicle for business purposes?
 Do you still need commercial auto insurance?

 Let’s take a deeper dive into these questions in order to better understand who needs this type of coverage, why certain businesses should purchase commercial auto, and how much they can expect to pay.

 On average, customers save on insurance policies with Embroker.

 If you own a restaurant that has its own fleet of delivery vehicles or you run a construction company that has its own work trucks that your employees drive from worksite to worksite, then it’s pretty obvious that you’re going to need commercial auto insurance.

 But what if you run a small business from home and use your personal vehicle for business purposes sometimes?
 Do you still need commercial auto insurance?
 The answer is almost always, “yes.”

 If you don’t use your personal vehicle all that often for work, then you can probably risk not buying commercial auto insurance.
 But if you’re using it regularly to visit clients, pick up supplies, or make deliveries you should definitely be investing in commercial auto insurance.

 The reason you need a commercial policy is that even if you already have personal auto insurance, your personal policy is not going to cover damages or injuries that occurred while you were driving your vehicle for business purposes.